 Underdog Fantasy is ready to take the next step toward a full-scale sports betting operation.
 Following a recent announcement that the company has reached a $485 million valuation while generating a $35 million boost in their latest round of fundraising, Underdog Sportsbook is just about ready to take on some of the biggest names in the U.S. legal sports betting industry.
-Ohio is first up on its list.
+North Carolina is first up on its list, and Ohio is not far behind.

 Underdog Sportsbook is late to the U.S legal sports betting party, but hopes are that a loyal client base and a super-sleek interface will lead to a respectable market share in the bustling United States sports betting space.
-Thanks to an announced partnership with the Cincinnati Reds of Major League Baseball, Underdog is on track to launch its sports betting product for the first time ever once Ohio’s iGaming industry goes live on January 1, 2023.
+Thanks to an announced partnership with the Cincinnati Reds of Major League Baseball, Underdog is on track to launch its sports betting product in 2024.
 Underdog Sportsbook was one of the lucky licensees to be named by the Ohio Casino Control Commission during their much-anticipated, long-awaited official awarding of 40+ sports betting licenses on July 15, 2022.

 Underdog Sportsbook will look to duplicate the immense success of FanDuel and DraftKings, which have together garnered a nearly 60% combined market share in the United States since shifting their respective focuses from DFS to online wagering.
 Similar to the two industry behemoths, Underdog is a recognized DFS brand in all American states with the exception of Connecticut, Hawaii, Idaho, Nevada, Louisiana, Montana, Washington, Delaware, and Iowa.